Ananya-Suri-Dev/spring-boot-go-train-app/README.md

 GoTrain-Spring-Boot-REST-API

-This application can be tested via PostMan or the browser.
+This application can be tested via Postman or the browser.
 All three end-points can be accessed through the following URLs

 -GET Request to get all the schedules : http://localhost:8080/api/goTrain/v1/schedules